Jake, Lauren, and Renner Penwell

 Jake Penwell, Owner/Funeral Director

-I have many friends from Shelby, Xavier, and CCMS that I like going to visit and spend time with.
-I’ve always enjoyed being very active and continue to do that by being a member of Shelby Rotary Club where I am a past-president and continue to sit on the Board of Directors, a trustee of the Community Improvement Corporation of Shelby where I am the treasurer and a leader with the PathForward Committee spearheading Economic Development in Shelby and Richland County, and am active in many other groups and events around town.
-My faith is very important to me and I am a member of Most Pure Heart of Mary Catholic Church where I am a Eucharistic minister, a co-chair of Winner Winner Chicken Dinner, and a member of Parish Finance Council.
-My parents, Jon and Marty (Imhoff) Penwell, also live in Shelby, as do my brother and sister-in-law, Colton and Maddie (Beer) Penwell.
+I have many friends from Shelby, Xavier, and CCMS that I like going to visit and spend time with and we thoroughly enjoy traveling when our work schedule allows.
+I’ve always enjoyed being very active and continue to do that by being a member of Shelby Rotary Club where I am a past-president and continue to sit on the Board of Directors, President of the Community Improvement Corporation of Shelby where I am a leader with the PathForward Committee spearheading Economic Development and Downtown Revitalization in Shelby and Richland County, Vice-Chair of the Richland Community Development Group, Board Member of the Richland Area Chamber & Economic Development, and am active in many other groups and events around town.
+My faith is very important to me and I am a member of Most Pure Heart of Mary Catholic Church where I have been very active over the years.
+My parents, Jon and Marty (Imhoff) Penwell, also live in Shelby, as do my brother and sister-in-law, Colton and Maddie (Beer) Penwell and our nephews, J. Oliver “Ollie” and Henry.
 It’s nice to have them close, as I spend a lot of time with friends and family.
 I’m a huge promoter of the City of Shelby as it’s a great place to live and be an active part of the community.
 See you around town!

-Catherine John Turner, Funeral Director
+Bob and Catherine John Turner, Former Owners/ Retired Funeral Directors